Hylozoic/zome-explorer/README.md

 A history of all function calls in this session is maintained in the right column, so you can easily use results of one call in the next.

+See this [Video demo](https://youtu.be/77GmLoGO0WQ) for examples of usage.

 Enjoy!